nilu986/stopWatch/Readme.md

 You don’t have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+# Babel -->

+React uses JSX syntax to make writing react more familiar to we the programmers.
+However, the browsers do not understand JSX.
+Therefore babel is required to convert your JSX into javascript which is then manipulated by ReactDom and then input into your DOM for the browsers to understand.

+# Webpack -->

+Webpack doesn't just build Javascript files, even though you require() from your source Javascript.
+Webpack can also write static assets to disk.
+It can copy files from your source directory and put them in a temporary output directory.